-Through our Equitable Justice program area, the Foundation will fund, amplify, build capacity, and collaborate to advance organizations and efforts approaching justice reform with an intersectional lens and centering system-impacted women, girls, trans, and gender non-conforming individuals of color.
+Through Equitable Justice, the Weissberg Foundation seeks to advance organizations and efforts approaching justice reform with an intersectional lens and centering system-impacted women girls, trans, and gender non-conforming individuals of color.

-We seek the following outcomes through Equitable Justice:
+We seek the following outcomes through the Equitable Justice Fund:

 Grant partners are better resourced to build the power of system-impacted women, girls, trans, and gender non-conforming individuals and advance a truthful narrative about our criminal justice system.